Appendix:Finnish hyphenation

 • opening diphthongs ie, uo, , which are diphthongs only if word-initial (including within compounds)

 Any diphthong may however be broken either explicitly or implicitly, in which case it will not be a diphthong, but a vowel sequence with a hiatus.
 Explicit breaking refers to an orthographical symbol like the apostrophe (’ or '), while implicit breaking refers to optional breaking if the two vowels are broken by a -∅- (i.e. the weak grade of a consonant like -k- that may disappear altogether).
-For example, the genitive of haku (weak stem ha(∅)u-), haun, is usually two syllables (ha‧un), but a single syllable (haun) is also acceptable.
+For example, the genitive of haku (weak stem ha(∅)u-), haun, may be either usually two syllables (ha‧un) or a single syllable (haun).
 Implicit breaks generally only apply to inflections, but not to derivations (laki > genitive lain = la‧in / lain, but lakilaiton is usually lai‧ton).
-Long vowels are only subject to explicit breaking.
+Long vowels are subject only to explicit breaking.

 The rule regarding U-diphthongs is relatively recent and is codified into the standard language.
-It is however not observed by all dialects and speakers.
+It is however not observed by all dialects and speakers, and especially poems and songs may take some liberties as needed, which is also allowed by the standard language (i.e. that U-diphthongs can be arbitrary split into separate syllables or kept in the same syllable).
 An example of standard syllabification with U-diphthongs: hajauttaa is ha‧ja‧ut‧taa, but hajautua is ha‧jau‧tua.

 Syllables never cross word boundaries in compound words (or with suffixes that are treated as parts in a compound word, like -eleinen), but may cross morpheme boundaries with derivational affixes.